 Blood Bikes Scotland - supporting the NHS

-I’m speaking with Phil Dodsworth, one of the Trustees of Blood Bikes Scotland (BBS).
-BBS is a voluntary organisation which supports the NHS by transporting, free of charge, blood and other test samples from wards to laboratories.
+Blood Bikes Scotland (BBS) is a voluntary organisation which supports the NHS by transporting, free of charge, blood and other test samples from wards to laboratories.
 They also deliver medication to patients’ homes, and support GPs, District Nurses, care homes and community hospitals with transport of small, urgent items.

 Volunteer riders, controllers and everyone involved provides the service completely free of charge.
-In 2021 they saved the NHS hundreds of thousands of pounds.
+It’s a fundamental principle of BBS Scotland since its inception that no-one takes a salary.

-The monthly overhead for the charity of running the bikes 365 days a year (tyres, insurance, fuel, maintenance and repairs) is around £4,500.
-The service is entirely dependent on donations from the public and corporate sponsors, so they are grateful for every single donation.
+The monthly overhead for the charity of running the bikes 365 days a year (tyres, insurance, fuel, maintenance and repairs) is around £6000*.
+The service is entirely dependent on donations from the public, grant bodies and corporate sponsors; they take nothing from the NHS or Scottish Government, so they are grateful for every single donation.
 You can raise money for Blood Bikes Scotland while shopping online, completely free of charge to you – see below for details.

-Phil was once called on to take a teddy bear to a distraught little girl in the Sick Kids who had left it behind and was unable to settle.
-Teddy promptly arrived by motorcycle (which was on its way anyway with other jobs for the hospital) to a happy little girl and great relief of parents and nurses.
+Phil was once called on to take a teddy bear to a distraught little girl in the Royal Edinburgh Hospital who had left it behind and was unable to settle.
+Teddy promptly arrived by motorcycle (which was on its way anyway with other jobs for the hospital) to the great relief of the girl, her parents and nurses.
 There are some things whose value you just can’t measure.

 Give as you Live – free and easy way to raise money